chidiwilliams/GPT-Automator/README.md

 ## Example prompts

 * Find the result of a calculation.
-Prompt: "What is 2 + 2?"
+Prompt: "What is 2 + 2?" -> It will write AppleScript to open up a calculator and type in 5 * 5.
 * Find restaurants nearby.
-Prompt: "Find restaurants near me"
+Prompt: "Find restaurants near me" -> It will open up Google search, read the text on the page, and say the best restaurants.
 * Play a game of chess.
-Prompt: "Play a game of chess"
+Prompt: "Play a game of chess" -> It will open up Chess.com and start clicking around.

 ## Disclaimer